shreyss99/Fetch-Backend-Engineering-Home-Test/README.md

 #### Program Requirements:

-    * User must have a command line tool like Terminal or Command Prompt to execute the Python script.
+    * User must have command line tool -- Terminal or Command Prompt to execute the Python script.
     * The user must have Pythom 3.x version installed in their system to be able to run the code.
       If not refer:
   [link](https://realpython.com/installing-python/) to download Python based on the OS.

 #### Code Setup Steps:

     * Go to the:
    [repository](https://github.com/shreyss99/Fetch-Backend-Engineering-Home-Test)
     * Click on the green 'Code' button and download the ZIP file.
     * Once downloaded, copy the ZIP file to any specific location and unzip it.